PDOK/ogcapi-operator/README.md

         Zap Level at and above which stacktraces are captured (one of 'info', 'error', 'panic').
   --zap-time-encoding value
         Zap time encoding (one of 'epoch', 'millis', 'nano', 'iso8601', 'rfc3339' or 'rfc3339nano').
 Defaults to 'epoch'.

+OPTIONS can also be set via environment variables (with SCREAMING_SNAKE_CASE instead of kebab-case).
+CLI flags have precedence.
 ```

 ### Setup in the cluster